 Skip to main content

-Cloud / Azure / Products / Azure Cobalt Virtual Machines - Arm-Based VMs on Azure
+Cloud / Azure / Products / Azure Cobalt Virtual Machines - Arm-Based VMs

-Azure Cobalt Virtual Machines - Arm-Based VMs on Azure
+Azure Cobalt Virtual Machines - Arm-Based VMs

 Compute

-Pricing Model Pay-per-use (per vCore/hour)
+Pricing Model Pay-per-use (per vCPU/hour), Reserved Instance discounts available

 Data Sovereignty EU regions available